-Toronto may have a rising crime rate, but that is something that won’t be affecting you.
+Toronto is perfectly safe to visit.
 The statistics on this city and Canada’s safe reputation, basically speak for themselves.
 Being rated so high on international rankings and indexes based on how peaceful a country is, or how safe a city is, chances are pretty high that you are going to be absolutely fine when you’re visiting this buzzing metropolis of a city.

 There may be a few places in the city that you shouldn’t be venturing into, for safety reasons, at night – but do just that (avoid them) and you’ll stay out of harm’s way: it’s pretty simple.
 Similarly, though the weekend crowds after the bars and clubs close can be pretty rowdy, you may well end up being one of the drunken revellers yourself.
 If that’s not you, then steer clear of the situation.